bowtie-co/dotfiles/README.md

-Bowtie Dotfiles
+SeedWorthy Dotfiles
 ===

-A boostrapped script to get a new Mac up and running with Bowtie's dotfiles.
+A boostrapped script to get a new Mac up and running with SeedWorhty's dotfiles.